What Is a Liveness Check and Why You Need One

 Your onboarding process should be as smooth and intuitive as possible.
 Every field a user has to fill out and every step they have to take is a point where they might abandon the process.
 Before you even add a liveness check, take a hard look at your existing sign-up form.
 Are you asking for information you don’t truly need?
 It’s always worth it to consider whether you really need users to create an account at all.
 When you do require it, make the liveness check feel like a natural, integrated part of securing that new account—not an afterthought or an obstacle that stands in their way.

-Give Users Clear Instructions and Feedback
+Provide Clear Instructions and Real-Time Feedback

 Most people have never done a liveness check before, so don’t assume they know what to do.
 Success often depends on simple environmental factors, and you need to guide them.
 Provide simple, clear instructions on-screen before the check begins.
 For example, let them know they should be in a place with fairly uniform lighting that isn’t too dark or too bright.
 Real-time feedback during the scan is also crucial.
 Use on-screen overlays to help users position their face correctly and let them know if they need to hold still or move closer.
 This kind of guidance turns a potentially confusing task into an easy, interactive step.